arqut/arqut-ha-addon/arqut-edge/DOCS.md

 # Home Assistant Add-on: Arqut Edge Application

-This add-on provides a simple and secure tunnel service, allowing you to publish internal network services and access them remotely over the internet.
-With one-click installation and seamless integration into Home Assistant, you can easily make your local services or IoT devices accessible from anywhere — no public IP required.
+This add-on provides a simple and secure tunnel service, allowing you to publish internal network services and access them remotely over the Internet.
+With a one-click installation and a seamless integration into Home Assistant, you can easily make your local services or IoT devices accessible from anywhere — no public IP or domain required.

 ## Installation